Cosmian/cloudproof-big-data/README.md

     "country=Spain"
 ```

-Bob can read the employee number part of all users in Spain, but not their marketing part
+Bob can read the email, phone and employee number part of all users in Spain, but not their marketing part (the region)

 ```bash
 java -jar target/cloudproof-demo-1.0.0.jar --search \